-Currently the unemployment rate is hovering around 5%, there are approximately 2.9 million individuals working in Arizona.
-With almost 3 million people actively working, it is safe to assume that millions of Arizonan workers have all had to go through a hiring process when obtaining their job.
+With almost 3 million people actively working in Arizona, it is safe to assume that most of these workers went through a hiring process when obtaining their job.

-For most Arizonans the job search was not quick and easy, as it is often a mentally intense process that is filled with uncertainty, doubt and fear up until they delightfully receive a job offer and eagerly accept it.
-For some individuals the acceptance of a job offer involved a written contract that laid out their pay and business specific stipulations, but for many others their job offer and acceptance were verbal and included nothing in writing which may affect their job security.
+For most Arizonans the job search was not quick and easy, as it is often a mentally intense process that is filled with uncertainty, doubt, and fear up until they receive a job offer.
+For some individuals, the acceptance of a job offer involved a written contract laying out their pay and business specific stipulations, but for many others their job offer and acceptance were verbal and included nothing in writing which may affect their job security.

 Employees need to protect themselves and their jobs by knowing the following:

 - Whether or not they entered into a verbal or written contract when they began to work

 - Arizona’s at will stance towards employment

 - How their verbal or written contracts can protect them

 A verbal contract is exactly what it sounds like, it is a verbal agreement for an exchange of goods or services between the two parties.
 The agreement for the exchange of goods or services between parties is legally referred to by the latin phrase quid pro quo which translates to “something for something” and is the defining characteristic of a contract.